Reynolds Training Center

 Five themes encapsulate the course content of the Wood Badge for the 21st Century.
 These five themes are displayed around the Wood Badge logo.

-The Wood Badge course is delivered over six days, usually two weekend camps of three days each.
+The Wood Badge course is delivered over six days (two 3-day weekends).
 After the first weekend, there will be a gap of at least two weeks before the second part of the course begins.

 Phases of Training